fjvallarino/monomer/docs/tutorials/05-producers.md

-In the example the producer requests the current time, sends a message using the provided function, waits for one second (`threadDelay` uses nanoseconds) and, finally, calls itself recursively to repeat the process while the application runs.
+In the example the producer requests the current time, sends a message using the provided function, waits for one second (`threadDelay` uses nanoseconds) and, finally, calls itself recursively to repeat the process for as long as the application runs.

 Once the event is received, the application updates its model as usual.

-You can check the `ticker` example to see a websocket based Producer.
+You can check the `Ticker` example to see a websocket based Producer.

 ## New widgets